sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 proper granted authority in its list of grants.

-You might end up with an internal server error when visiting first '/' and later '/protected', since we did no special configuration in the security filter.
+You might end up with an internal server error when visiting first '/' and later '/protected', since you did no special configuration in the security filter.

 To fix this, enforce better security rules:

 ```java
 // ...
 @Configuration
 @EnableWebSecurity
 @EnableMethodSecurity